ExistensialReset/flowmosr/README.md

 > This whole repository is a gift from someone who has never walked in your shoes.

- take what feels
+Please, take what feels

    right for you

-     leave the rest
+ Leave the rest